 What was your childhood like before the war?

 I grew up in Eastern Portland, Oregon.
-I was in exclusion order number 26.
-24 and 25 were Western Oregon and the Willamette River is north and south so that’s dividing East Portland and West Portland.
+I was under exclusion order No. 26.
+24 and 25 were Western Oregon.
+I attended Elliot Elementary school until the third grade.
+We roller skated on clamp on skates.
+We built a club house using the wooden crates from the glass company.
+I went to the library and checked out books to read.
+We went down to the Willamette River and threw rocks into it.
 So most of the Japanese Americans lived on the west side of the Willamette so the neighborhood I grew up in didn’t have a lot of Japanese people in it except my family and my great uncle and aunt and their three sons.
 They ran the small mom and pop grocery store there and they competed with the Safeway one block away and they were able to make a go of it because they did two things that Safeway did not do.
 They extended credit to most of their patrons which were African American because we were mixed and a lot of African Americans were living in that section of Portland.
 And they also prepared the food that they ate, so one of the sons would go down to the produce market in the morning and pick up fresh mustard greens, turnip greens, collard greens and they would trim it and put it all out so people could just buy it, and wash it and cook it.
 And eventually the main meat that went with it was salt pork.
 And on Sunday morning they would sell lots of chicken.
 So they would buy chickens by the crate and the other son would quarter the chickens and that was their fancy meal for the week.

 So they really had a good business set up.